 Hundreds of thousands of people were hospitalized.

-We lost, you know, 17,000 Americans before him and Obama declared it themselves a national emergency was six months later after a thousand people died.
+Before him and Obama declared it themselves, a national emergency was six months later after 1,000 people died.

-Uh, and then of course, they never replenished all of the supplies that we ended up needing.
+And then, of course, they never replenished all of the supplies that we ended up needing.

-And by the way, the lockdown uh governor of all time, Gretchen Whitmer, is in talks with the Biden campaign for the VP spot.
+And by the way, the lockdown governor of all time, Gretchen Whitmer, is in talks with the Biden campaign for the VP spot.

 Sort of like dumb and dumber.